testingisdocumenting/znai/znai-docs/znai/plugins/javascript-plugin.md

 # Overview

-Use `include-javascript-function` to delegate rendering of a block to a plain JavaScript function.
+`include-javascript-function` delegates rendering of a block to a plain JavaScript function. znai creates a DOM node and hands your function:
-Znai will create a DOM node for your function and hand it over together with:

 * the DOM node to render into
-* the parameters you passed from markdown (as `args`)
+* the parameters from markdown (as `args`)
-* a `themeObservable` — so your rendering can react to light/dark theme switches
+* a `themeObservable` so rendering can react to light/dark theme switches

 ```markdown
 :include-javascript-function: themeBox {